 But another business' safe wasn’t so lucky.

 A half-mile north, the recently opened Scooter’s Coffee at Seventh Avenue and Indian School Road was burglarized at 3:53 a.m. on Sunday, March 24 (PHX Burrito House was also hit that morning).
-A rock was thrown through the window and unlocked.
+A rock was thrown through the window and then unlocked.
 Nothing was in the cash registers, but the intruder did find the 300-pound safe.

 “He somehow lifted it into our 50-gallon trashcan on wheels,” co-owner Ashley Gass says via email.
 “It fell over a few times on him.
 He then went to the back of the store and exited.
 The trash can kept falling over due to the weight of the safe.”